Array BP-XOR Codes for Hierarchically Distributed Matrix Multiplication: Asymptotically MDS Array BP-XOR Codes for Matrix Multiplication

-which for a fixed $\sigma$ asymptotically ($k \rightarrow \infty$) makes the code rate $(k/n)$ tend to 1.
-Note that fixing $\sigma$ will help control the complexity of encoding/decoding and as we shall see in the next subsection the overall end-to-end latency.
-This constraint is later recognized and relaxed by the asymptotically MDS array BP-XOR code constructions in \cite{Suayb2018}, allowing better flexibility in terms of choosing the right code rate for the given coded computation system (i.e., scaling number of stragglers) at the expense of using slightly more processor work per node.
+from which we easily deduce that the upper bound on $n$ can be arbitrarily large (i.e., for $b \gg 1$) and allow any arbitrarily small code rate $r$ to be possible.
+However, for $k > \sigma$ it is observed that the array code blocklength $n$ is upper bounded based on a specific choice of $k$ \cite{Paterson2013}.
+In addition, we observe from the same study that for $b \gg 1$ and large enough $k$ i.e., $k > \sigma^2$ we have $n \leq k + \sigma -1$.
+This also implies that for a large enough information block length $k$, the achievable rate will be close to 1, putting a constraint on the code design rate.
+This ultimately means that the portion of straggler tolerance would not be scaling well with the size of the cluster.
+By fixing $\sigma$, we shall control the complexity of encoding/decoding processes and as we shall see in later sections the overall end-to-end computation latency.
+We considered an asymptotic extension of such codes next to allow better flexibility in terms of choosing the right code rate for the given coded computation system (i.e., scaling number of stragglers) at the expense of using slightly more processors work per node (Remember that we assume to have $M \geq b$ cores per node to respond to such requirement if need be).